-Assembly of sealing rings (28) - To avoid scratching the lip seal surface, install the sealing rings (28) in the sleeves (38 and 39) from the end nearest the groove before assembling the sleeve on the shaft.
+- 1. Assembly of sealing rings (28) The sealing ring groove in the shaft sleeve must be coated with a dry film graphite lubricant (slip plate, or equal), before installing the ring.
+To avoid scratching the lip seal surface, install the sealing rings (28) in the sleeves (38) from the end nearest the groove before assembling the sleeve on the shaft.
 Unhook the gap joint and expand the ring while sliding it to the groove, then compress it so one end of the hook joint slides over the other.
-Move the ring in the groove to be sure it is free.

-- 2. Installation of sleeves (38 and 39) Heat the sleeve to 300°F. (149°C) then quickly slide it on the shaft tightly against the impeller.
-Note!
-The drive shaft end sleeve (39) is shorter than the other sleeves (38).
+Move the ring in the groove to be sure it is free. - 2.
+Installation of sleeves (38) Heat the sleeve to 300°F. (149°C) in oven then quickly slide it on the shaft tightly against the impeller.
 If the sleeve hangs up during assembly, it can be pressed into place using a tubular pressing tool with square, clean ends. - 3.
 Assembly of seals (27) in headplate (1) Place headplate flat with seal bores up.
 Be sure the pressing tool face is clean and square and there is a smooth, clean entering bevel in the headplate.
-Lubricate the seal lips and outer diameter.
-Place seal over the bore with lip facing up, then press the seal evenly until it seats against the stop. - 4.
-Assembly of impellers (12 and 13) to headplate (1) -Place gear end headplate flat on 3 in.
-(76 mm) blocks with the smallest bores facing up.
+Lubricate the seal lips and use sealant on outer diameter.
+Place seal over the bore with lip facing up, then press the seal evenly until it is flush against front face. - 4.
+Assembly of impellers (12 and 13) to headplate (2) Place gear and headplate flat on 4 in.
+(100 mm) blocks with the smallest bores facing up.
 Inspect entering bevels to be sure they are smooth and clean.
-Locate the drive impeller correctly (top for vertical units and toward the driver for horizontal units).
+Locate the drive impeller correctly (top for vertical units and toward the driver for horizontal units.)
 Place the seal ring gaps toward the inlet.
 Insert the impeller shafts in the headplate so the impellers rest on the headplate.
 Use care to avoid damaging the lip seals. - 5.
-Assembly of cylinder (11) to gear end headplate (1) -Install dowel pins (16) and secure cylinder to headplate with four short capscrews.
-Then, install drive end headplate (1) and dowel pins (16) and secure with four capscrews. - 6.
-Installation of drive end bearings (14 and 52) Heat bearing inner race to 300°F. (149°C) in an oven or hot oil, then slide it into the shaft so the bearing shoulder is snuggly against the sleeve.
-Note!
-Drive bearing (52) is longer than other bearings.
-Insert the bearing outer race and rollers in each bore and tap lightly into place. - 7.
-Measure and record the end clearance between the impellers and drive headplate using long feeler gauges.
-Then, subtract the allowed average drive end clearance.
-See Table 5.
-The result is the space required between clamping plates (34) and bearing outer race.
-Place shims (10) as required to get this clearance.
-Then, fasten the clamping plates to the headplate with capscrews (32) and lockwashers (35).
-Note!
-The 400 drive end drive bearing has a bearing clamp spacer (53) included in the clamping arrangement.
-Be sure the bearing clamping plates are located
+Assembly of cylinder (11) to gear end headplate (2) Install dowel pins (16) and secure cylinder to headplate with capscrews (23).
+Then, install drive end headplate (1) and dowel pins (16) and secure with capscrews (23). - 6.
+Installation of drive end bearings (14) Heat bearing inner race to 300°F. (149°C) in an oven or hot oil; then